spress/spress.yosymfony.com/src/content/posts/2014-06-12-new-in-spress-1-1-evironment-configurations.md

 ---
 layout: blog/post
-title: New in Spress 1.1: Environment configurations
+title: 'New in Spress 1.1: Environment configurations'
 description: How to load configurations for different environments?
 categories: [news]
 tags: ['1.1', 'configuration','environment']
 ---
 The development of Spress 1.1.0 continues with new features like support to load configurations for different environments.
 This is **useful for writing configuration options for development and production environments**.
 Each Spress site has a `config.yml` file (mandatory) with the options for the default environment (dev).
 If you want set options for production environment you can to create a `config_prod.yml` file with the options that will be overrided in `config.yml`.